bob123456678/TrainControl/Readme.md

         - Simplified the `newSwitch` and `newSignal` API methods in `MarklinControlStation` to only require the logical address
     - Routes
         - Accessory commands are now easier to read (i.e. "Switch 1,turn" instead of "1,1")
-        - Tiles affected by routes will now be highlighted in the track diagrams
+        - Tiles affected by routes will now be temporarily highlighted in track diagrams
     - Autonomy graph
         - Added keyboard shortcuts (Control+E/U) to exclude/unexclude the active locomotive when hovering over a node in the autonomy graph
         - When editing edges, added a new option to capture switch and signal commands from the track diagram
         - When initializing a new graph, added an option to load a sample graph corresponding to the sample layout
         - Fixed graph integrity error where S88 sensors could be removed from stations once created
     - Updated text labels in track diagrams to match the UI font
-    - Fixed bug where the second address of a 3-way switche could be erroneously be named a signal
+    - Fixed bug where the second address of a 3-way switch could be erroneously be named a signal
     - Fixed bug whree captured route commands might be duplicated
     - Fixed minor UI alignment issues